On Alberta's dryland farms, reflections on a devastating year and an eye to what's next | CBC News

 Hart Smith farms with his dad on Grace Hill Farms, a multi-generational organic grain farm in southwest Saskatchewan.

-"Most of our crops, and neighbours' crops, did not fare well," Smith said.
+"Most of our crops and neighbours' crops did not fare well," Smith said.
 "This is my first year farming.
 For me, this year is one of my best and hopefully worst years ever."

 CBC Calgary has launched a Lethbridge bureau to help tell your stories from southern Alberta with reporter Joel Dryden.
 Story ideas and tips can be sent to joel.dryden@cbc.ca.